Synthetixio/SIPs/content/stps/stp-8.md

 ### Overview

 <!--This is a high level overview of *how* the STP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->
-Award escrowed SNX grants to high-performing partners based on achieved volume targets.
+Award escrowed SNX grants to high-performing partners based on sustained volume targets.
+The targets should be designed to bring significant value to the platform, and

 ### Rationale

 <!--This is where you explain the reasoning behind how you propose to solve the problem.
 Why did you propose this use of funds – what were the considerations.
 The rationale fleshes out the motivation and reasoning behind decisions that were made.
 It should describe any alternate ideas that were considered and related work.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

 Establishing a direct financial incentive for integrators aligns their success with the broader Synthetix ecosystem.
 Sharing governance privileges and fee revenue ensures that significant fee contributors are duly rewarded, fostering a mutually beneficial relationship and protocol growth.

+The TC debt is currently approximately $20.7m.
+At $2 SNX price, debt would need to be reduced by approximately $5m in order to release 1m staked SNX for first trache.
+Given the first tranche would reduce debt by approximately $3m, and additional $2m would be required.

 ### Financial Specification